How to find personal identity information like marriages, probates, coroners' inquests, and other records to help trace your family history.

 attempted murder of the petitioning spouse or any of their children

 the respondent was a lunatic or of unsound mind, confined in an institution for at least 10 years

 the husband was guilty of incestuous adultery, rape, sodomy, or bestiality

 one party had married twice

 reasonable grounds for supposing the other party to the marriage was dead.

 Over the years the grounds for divorce have been extended by various acts and waiting times reduced.

 The Family Proceedings Act 1980 and the Family Court Act 1980 resulted in Divorce Proceedings coming under the jurisdiction of the Family Court in 1982 and the files were then called Family Proceedings Files.

-Divorce records held in Auckland, Christchurch and Dunedin are all listed by the couples’ names on Archway but many of those held in Wellington have not yet been indexed.
+Divorce records held in Auckland, Christchurch and Dunedin are all listed by the couples’ names on Collections search but many of those held in Wellington have not yet been indexed.

 It should not be assumed a divorce petition was filed in the same district as the couple lived before divorce.